DeeKahy/SoulRealm/content/School/Exersises/s7/Group Contract.md

 § 1 - Meeting
-- Work starts at 09:00 in our group room at the LATEST when working in-person.
+- Work starts at 09:05 in our group room at the LATEST when working in-person.
-- Status meetings every Monday and Thursday.
-Don’t make personal plans for these days if you can avoid it.
+- Status meetings every x and x.
+Don’t make personal plans for these days if you can avoid it.*
-- Plan meetings w/ counselor for one of these days
+- Plan meetings w/ counselor for one of these days*
-- Tuesday, Wednesday, and Friday are attendance optional, but welcome.
+- Tuesday, Wednesday, and Friday are attendance optional, but welcome. *
 - Weekends are weekends (unless shit is burning, and we need to put it out).
+- No incredibly stinky food.

 § 2 - Illness & absence